Opinion | What Sally Buzbee’s AP history suggests about how she might manage The Post

-Some 500 journalists at The Post witnessed Buzbee’s polite, corporate approach during a Zoom call last Tuesday, during which she was introduced as the newspaper’s first female executive editor, succeeding the highly regarded Martin Baron.
-Facing questions about local coverage, her blind spots, Post stories that made her envious and many others, Buzbee provided responses that were lively, but devoid of details and specific commitments.
+Some 500 journalists at The Post witnessed Buzbee’s polite, corporate approach during a Zoom call last Tuesday, during which she was introduced as the newspaper’s new executive editor, succeeding the highly regarded Martin Baron.
+Facing questions about local coverage, her blind spots, Post stories that made her envious and many others, Buzbee, the first woman to lead the newsroom, provided responses that were lively, but devoid of details and specific commitments.
 “This newsroom — your newsroom, my newsroom — excels at so much: Clearly, in the political and government coverage, in investigative work, but in so many other areas as well,” said Buzbee.
 “And you’re truly a gold standard of journalism around the world.
 And I love your ambition to grow globally — that was honestly a huge draw to me for this job.”

 A look a Buzbee’s tenure as the AP’s Washington bureau chief, however, supplies some clues as to how she might manage at The Post.
 When Buzbee took over the AP bureau in 2010, it had about 100 journalists with a traditional Washington mandate: Cover the three branches of government, the political parties, lobbying, campaigns and so on.
 Washington bureaus at major news organizations tend to be insular hives who partner with other parts of the organization only under duress.
 Such was the reputation of the AP Washington bureau, which is the news service’s largest outside of its New York headquarters.
 Buzbee took over from Ron Fournier, a political junkie known for his sharp managerial elbows.